Platform · Glossary

 Why 3Y uses tracts as the analytical atom

 Most market data — incomes, rents, education, employment, housing characteristics — is published at the tract level by the ACS.
-Tracts are small enough that they generally don't average across radically different neighborhoods, and large enough that ACS estimates are statistically reliable.
-Anything coarser (county, metro) blurs real differences; anything finer (block group) starts to lose statistical power for many variables.
+Tracts are small enough that they generally don’t average across radically different neighborhoods, and large enough that ACS estimates are statistically reliable.
+Anything coarser, such as county or metro, can blur real differences.
+Anything finer, such as block group, can lose statistical power for many variables.

 This is the unit 3Y uses for tract-level distributions on market pages, for location scoring, and for benchmarking individual properties against their immediate surroundings.